 - Download the current release of fldigi from the W1HKJ website at http://www.w1hkj.com/ .
 You can find a copy of the full installer for the current version of fldigi at that website.
 This file is a self-extracting executable, similar to the N1MM Logger installer.
 Download the installer file to a temporary folder and then execute it.
 It is recommended that you install fldigi in its own program folder and not in the N1MM Logger+ program folder.
 By default, the installer will install fldigi to C:\Program Files\Fldigi-x.xx.xx\, where x.xx.xx is the fldigi version number.
 If you are using Windows Vista, 7 or 8, and you want to run fldigi from inside N1MM Logger+, you must use a copy of fldigi.exe that is installed in its own folder outside the Program Files (or Program Files(x86)) folder.
-You can, for example, create a folder for fldigi inside your N1MM Logger+ user files area and install a copy of fldigi.exe into that folder.
+You can, for example, create a folder for fldigi inside your N1MM Logger+ user files area, then make a copy of fldigi.exe from the original installation location and copy it into the new folder.

 2.2.
 Fldigi Initial Configuration

 After fldigi has been downloaded and installed, open the Configurer and set up the path to fldigi.exe under the Digital Modes tab.
 After closing the Configurer, choose a contest in N1MM Logger that supports digital modes, select the Logger's Window > Digital Interface menu item, and then in the Digital Interface window, select the Interface > Fldigi menu item.